 Bologna La Rossa (The Red)

 Bologna owes the name “la Rossa” to its famed red buildings and to the fact that it is the birthplace and the home of Italy’s political left.
 With streets like embroidered cloth threaded with arches of continuous colonnades, now a UNESCO world heritage site, the heart of Bologna is a giant cloister.
+Above and behind its porticoes, Bologna is a rose-red city of unique churches and undiscovered palaces.
+The E.C.Co. program’s aim is its students’ cultural and linguistic immersion in the Bolognese and Italian social environment.
 Continue reading Bologna La Rossa (The Red)

 Bologna La Grassa (The Fat)

 Bologna is renowned for its cuisine.
 Tortellini, tagliatelle, ragù and many other traditional dishes draw visitors to Bologna from every corner of the world.
-The E.C.Co. program helps students experience this delicious aspect of the local culture by offering an unforgettable cooking course with the chef Rita Mattioli.
-Continue reading Bologna La Grassa (The Fat)
+The E.C.Co. program helps students experience this delicious aspect of the local culture by offering a cooking course.

 If art is your focus